Dolichovespula maculata

 Dolichovespula maculata is a species of wasp in the genus Dolichovespula and a member of the eusocial, cosmopolitan family Vespidae.
-It is known by many colloquial names, primarily bald-faced hornet, but also including bald-faced aerial yellowjacket, bald-faced wasp, bald hornet, white-faced hornet, blackjacket, white-tailed hornet, spruce wasp, and bull wasp.
+It is taxonomically an aerial yellowjacket but is known by many colloquial names, primarily bald-faced hornet, but also including bald-faced aerial yellowjacket, bald-faced wasp, bald hornet, white-faced hornet, blackjacket, white-tailed hornet, spruce wasp, and bull wasp.
 Technically a species of yellowjacket wasp, it is not one of the true hornets, which are in the genus Vespa.
 Colonies contain 400 to 700 workers, the largest recorded colony size in its genus, Dolichovespula.
 It builds a characteristic large hanging paper nest up to 58 cm in length.
 Workers aggressively defend their nest by repeatedly stinging invaders.

 The bald-faced hornet is distributed throughout the United States and southern Canada, but is most common in the Southeastern United States.
 Males in this species are haploid and females are diploid.
 Worker females can, therefore, lay eggs that develop into males.